backube/volsync/docs/usage/index.rst

 :doc:`Rclone replication <rclone/index>`
    Use Rclone-based replication for multi-way (1:many) scenarios such as distributing data to edge clusters from a central site.
+:doc:`Restic backup<restic/index>`
+   Create a Restic-based backup of the data in a PersistentVolume.
 :doc:`Rsync replication <rsync/index>`
    Use Rsync-based replication for 1:1 replication of volumes in scenarios such as disaster recovery, mirroring to a test environment, or sending data to a remote site for processing.

-For data backup Scribe uses Restic.
-Follow the guide here:

-:doc:`Restic backup<restic/index>`
-   Create a Restic-based backup of the data in a PersistentVolume.

 Metrics
 =======